r32touge/ELK_stack/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+67.165.199.178

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the Jump Box via a Docker Ansible container.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_

 A summary of the access policies in place can be found in the table below.